 The service consumer of the analytics may be a UPF, SMF, PCF, OAM, etc.

-Editor's note: It is FFS whether the UPF can be a consumer or not.

 The consumer of these analytics indicates the following information in the request or subscription:

 - Analytics ID = "User Plane Management"

 - Target of Analytics Reporting: a list of NF instance ID(s) or NF Set ID(s), any UE, specific UE or group of UEs.
 E.g. the UPF (instance/set) IDs (list of) SUPIs or GPSIs.